bsodmike/rust-tcp/README.md

 # rust-tcp

-"A learning experience in implementing TCP in Rust"
+"A learning experience in implementing TCP in Rust" by implementing a user-space TCP stack, using a TUN/TAP interface.
+The kernel gives user-space processes access to network packets.

+Rather than reinventing the wheel, a popular crate called [etherparse](https://github.com/JulianSchmid/etherparse) is used to take care of parsing and managing lower-level structs related to Ipv4.

 This codebase covers my progress in following along with the video series ["Implementing TCP in Rust"](https://youtu.be/bzja9fQWzdA) by [Jon Gjengset](https://github.com/jonhoo)